 The Central Bank of Kuwait is managed by a Board of Directors encompassing the Governor of CBK - chairman, the Deputy Governor of CBK, a representative of the Ministry of Finance and a representative of the Ministry of Commerce and Industry.
-The Board also comprises of four other members with proven experience in the economic, financial and banking affairs, appointed by an Amiri Decree for a three-year renewable term.
+The Board also comprises of four other members with proven experience in the economic, financial and banking affairs.

 The Board of Directors exercises its authority in accordance with Article 26 of Law No. 32 of 1968, to: